Sage-Bionetworks/aws-infra/lambdas/cfn-explode-macro/README.md

           FromPort: "!Explode Port"
           ToPort: "!Explode Port"
           IpProtocol: tcp
-      SecurityGroupEgress:
-        - CidrIp: "0.0.0.0/0"
-          FromPort: -1
-          ToPort: -1
-          IpProtocol: "-1"
 ```

 The mumber of list values passed to the parameter will generate an equivalent number of security group resources.
-If `Port=[22,80]` then this will result in two security group resources; one named `SecurityGroupPort22`,
+If `--parameters  ParameterKey=Ports,ParameterValue=["22","80"]` is passed in the result will be two security group
-and another named `SecurityGroupPort80`.
+resources; one named `SecurityGroupPort22`, and another named `SecurityGroupPort80`.

 ### Important - Naming resources